nikitavoloboev/data/docs/operating-systems/ios/ios.md

 - [You can escape emoji search keyboard by clicking on the original text box](https://twitter.com/nateparrott/status/1460327450416664587)
 - On Google Maps iOS you can double tap & then with one finger swipe up/down to zoom on/out.
 - [Pan gesture to bulk select items on iOS is great](https://twitter.com/Gavmn/status/1504838363181830146)
+- [Buffer Editor](https://buffereditor.com/) - Code and text editor for iPhone, iPad and iPad Pro.

 ## Links